Do I need to have a science background to be considered for the program?

 We advise students who have no previous education in economics, chemistry, or biology, to study these subjects before entering the program.
 Knowledge of Excel will also be beneficial

 Does the program require an internship?

-The intensive nature of the Environmental MPA Program requires a great deal of devotion and time and therefore an internship is not part of the requirement for the completion of the degree.
-Students are discouraged from having an internship in the summer and fall semesters so that they may fully engage in their studies.
-The 5-credit workshop in the spring allows students to obtain the same professional experience as an internship.
+The intensive nature of the Environmental MPA Program requires a great deal of dedication and time, so an internship is not required for the completion of the degree.
+The 5-credit workshop in the spring semester allows students to obtain the same professional experience as an internship.

 Do you provide campus housing?